tainacan/tainacan/README.md

 **Manage taxonomies**.
 Manage vocabularies that can be used accross all your collections.

 **Themes**.
-Tainacan has its own default theme, that helps you present your collections in a beautiful and effective way, but will also work with any WordPress theme.
+Tainacan [has its own default theme](https://wordpress.org/themes/tainacan-interface/), which helps you present your collections in a beautiful and effective way, but will also work with any WordPress theme.
 For developers, it will be easy to add Tainacan specific features to an existing theme.

 **API and interoperability**.
 Tainacan implements a RESTful API (read and write) to allow other applications to interact with your repository.
 Expose you collection in different formats, such as JSON, JSON-LD and OAI-PMH.
 If your collection uses a custom standard, you can map it to well-known stardards such as DublinCore.

+### Showcases

+Check out the digital exhibits from [Museu do Índio](http://tainacan.museudoindio.gov.br/) and [Museu Histórico Nacional](http://mhn.acervos.museus.gov.br/) to see Tainacan in action!

 ### Support